kmuzychko/web-service-mvc-project-layout/README.md

 # Web Service MVC project layout

+> If you are looking for Domain Driven Design project layout please look [here](https://github.com/Imelstorm/web-service-ddd-project-layout)

 This repository presents a suggested project structure for developing web applications using frameworks with flexible structure e.g. FastaPI, Flask in Python or Express, and Fastify in Javascript/Typescript, it also can be used with Chi in Go, but with some modifications due to [Golang Project Layout](https://github.com/golang-standards/project-layout) recommendations.
 It offers a well-organized folder structure that is particularly recommended for medium to big size projects, where handling and ordering the application logic becomes crucial.
 By adopting this structure, developers can benefit from a modular and scalable architecture that promotes code reusability, maintainability, and collaboration among team members.

 The proposed project structure follows the Model-View-Controller (MVC) design pattern, which promotes a clear separation of concerns.
 This separation lets developers easily navigate and modify specific application components, facilitating teamwork and reducing code conflicts.